 Dear Editor

-I cannot trace your letter of 19 October, but I will respond in track changes – and add relevant aspects from printed copy of 19 October 2011.
+I cannot trace your letter of 19 October, but I will respond in track changes – and add relevant aspects from the printed copy of 19 October 2011.
 Please see the changes implemented in track changes in the actual document as well because you seem to have missed some of our previous comments and corrections.

 Kindly note that our previous corrections for this manuscript had been submitted on 17 June, and that we were under the impression that the manuscript had been accepted for publication, after that.
 So these letters of 17 AND 19 October (16 weeks after submitting our revisions) came as buckets of cold water over our heads.